djthorpe/graph/README.md

-# Graph: Dependency and Lifecycle
+# Graph: Dependency and Lifecycle Management